Gontier-Julien/docker-dns-over-https/README.md

     volumes:
       - ./doh/doh-server.conf:/server/doh-server.conf
 ```
+>To use the scratch image just replace the tag to "scratch"
 # TODO
 - [ ] Support for arm64
 - [ ] Image with openssl for those who want